MrFriendCS/MrFriendCS.github.io/n5-cs/ddd/N5-DDD-Select/README.md

 ## Tasks

-Use SQL queries to display each set of required details.
+Using SQL queries:

-1. Search the database to display the full name (`forename` and `surname`) of the customer with the surname "Rice".
+1. Search the database to display the full name (`forename` and `surname`) of the customer with the surname _Rice_.
-2. Search the database to display the full name and town of all customers who live in Inverkip.
+2. Search the database to display the full name and `town` of all customers who live in _Inverkip_.
 3. Search the database to display the `surname`, `package` and `town` of all the customers who are on the _Large_ package.
 4. Search the database to display the `surname`, `town` and `street` of all the customers